gl-inet/docs3.x/docs/troubleshooting/FAQ.md

 <details>
 <summary>Can I power on the router using the USB port of my computer or power bank?</summary>
-<p>USB port of a computer or a GOOD power bank should be able to provide enough power for the router.</p><p>However, it may cause malfunction if the power input is unstable or insufficient.</p>
+<p>The USB port on a computer or a GOOD power bank should be able to provide enough power for the router.</p><p>However, it may cause malfunction if the power input is unstable or insufficient.</p>
-<p>USB port of the computer or a GOOD power bank should be able to provide enough power for the router.</p><p>However, it may cause malfunction if the power input is unstable or insufficient.</p>
 </details>

 <details>